phillipdann-ward/falsehoods/documents.md

 57. An electronic file exists or can be created for a document.
 58. A document fits within a certain defined amount of space.
 59. A document has an author.
+60. There is exactly one master source/copy of a document.
+61. There is a master source/copy of a document.
-60. A document exists.
+62. A document exists.
-61. A document that exists will continue to exist.
+63. A document that exists will continue to exist.